peters-web-hosting/yws-js/README.md

 - **Rate Limiting**: Automatically limits the number of requests a user can make within a defined time window.
 - **IP Risk Checking**: Checks IP addresses against a risk database to block suspicious or malicious traffic.
+- **403 Redirect**: Redirects users to a custom 403 page if their IP is blocked due to a high-risk score.
 - **Embeddable**: Easily embed the library via a URL using jsDelivr.
 - **Auto IP Detection**: Automatically detects the user's IP address or allows manual IP passing.